-How reliable are the estimates of a 1RM calculator?
-Well, the 1RM calculator formulas used for the calculator above have been experimentally shown to predict 1RM to within roughly 5% of actual achieved 1RM values for both bench press and squat, and to within roughly 10% of actual achieved 1RM values for deadlift.
+How reliable are the estimates of a 1RM calculator, you ask?
+Well, the 1RM calculator equations used for the calculator above have been experimentally shown to predict 1RM to within roughly 5% of actual achieved 1RM values for both bench press and squat, and to within roughly 10% of actual achieved 1RM values for deadlift.

-This 1RM calculator returns predictions of 1RM for the seven different formulas described below:
+This 1RM calculator returns predictions of 1RM based on the seven equations described below:

 where